What to do in Barcelona

 Getting involved in sports in Barcelona is a major attraction for the family and the general public.
 Barcelona’s beaches offer an array of sporting options: from playing volleyball, hiring long-boards and cruising the boulevards, to extreme kite-surfing.
 And when the right conditions allow, newcomers to surfing can even try their hand at catching a wave.

 Sport wise, in Barcelona football is a followed religiously.
-Football and basketball clubs are some of the most popular with the locals, and you can get involved in semi-professional leagues or lively social leagues.
+Football and basketball are most popular with the locals, and residents can get involved in semi-professional leagues or lively social leagues.

 If you are seeking adventure in Barcelona there are many options.
-Activities organisers have their finger on the pulse of some of the most fun things to do in Barcelona.
-For example deciding to organise your stag or hen party in Barcelona is a brilliant idea because this town caters perfectly to the embracing the last throws of freedom before the big day!
-Local travel agencies offer good deals for groups coming from abrad.
+Activities organisers always have their finger on the pulse of some of the most fun things to do in Barcelona.
+For example, deciding to organise your stag or hen party in Barcelona is a brilliant idea because this town caters perfectly to embracing the last throws of freedom before the big day!
+Local travel agencies offer good deals for groups coming from abroad.

-In terms of cooling off, soaring over Barcelona on a roller coaster is another star attraction not to be missed.
-The Mount Tibidabo theme park is located at the top of the highest mountain in Barcelona, and from here you can enjoy great views of the city.
-Mount Tibidabo is also home to the iconic Temple of the Sacred Heart, the church lit up at night time that presides over the town.
+Soaring over Barcelona on a roller coaster is another star attraction not to be missed.
+Tibidabo theme park is located at the top of the highest mountain in Barcelona, and from here you can enjoy great views of the city.
+Tibidabo is also home to the iconic Temple of the Sacred Heart, the church lit up at night time that presides over the town.

-Finally, Barcelona is not all sea and sun; the local skiing season here is from December to April, so check out the sports-skiing section for links to popular resorts near to Barcelona.
+Finally, there´s more to Barcelona ithan just sea and sun; the local skiing season here is from December to April, so check out the sports-skiing section for links to popular resorts near to Barcelona.